pgRouting/pgrouting/doc/withPoints/pgr_withPointsKSP.rst

    :end-before: --q3

 .. index::
-    single: withPointsKSP ; Many to One - Proposed on v3.6
+    single: withPointsKSP ; Many to One

 Many to One
 ...............................................................................